EMDR Therapy & Autism: Accommodations That Benefit Everyone

 This calls us to be intentional in how we bridge the gap between insight and application.
 Using real-life examples, role plays, or follow-up check-ins can help clients make that leap.

-Additionally, we must support our clients in having realistic expectations of what EMDR does and does not do.
-For example, I recently did my own EMDR work (it was part of a live demonstration at an EMDR basic training I was assisting with in Northern Utah) to clear the anxiety I felt about a complex caretaking role I found myself in.
 After just this single session, I felt a huge sense of relief and empowerment.
 But… nonetheless… this caretaking role is still challenging for me!
 Granted, I have less anxiety, and it’s easier for me to pace myself and choose gratitude more often.
 But it’s still hard, and it may always be hard.
-EMDR can’t change what it is… but it can help me shift my thoughts, feelings, and heal my nervous system’s response.

 EMDR Therapy, Diversity and Inclusion